argoproj/argo-cd/docs/getting_started/first_steps.md

 ### Using an Ingress (Recommended)

-For a production Argo CD installation you should use [a Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) to expose the Argo CD service.
+For a production-grade Argo CD installation you should use [a Kubernetes Ingress](https://kubernetes.io/docs/concepts/services-networking/ingress/) to expose the Argo CD service.

 See the [Ingress guide](../operations/ingress/index.md) for more details.